About Us

 Our steering committee consists of Carolyn Hart, Diane Landry (ZW director), Susan Knell (Terracycle collector), Whitney Lane, Jane Martin (Tableware Lending Library head), Barbara Ochota (education lead) and Anna Ullrich (Reuse/Recycle Guide hawk).
 We encourage you to contact us if you would like to be involved in Zero Waste endeavors.

-Connect with BI Zero Waste
+Connect with Zero Waste BI

 What We Do and How We Inform